-A LESSON LEARNED-by Rich Byers VP of the Haywood County Beekeepers Chapter
+A LESSON LEARNED-by Rich Byers, VP Haywood County Beekeepers Chapter

 To make a long story short, several of my spring hives got off to a very slow start this year, 2017.
 The progress was slow enough that there were still only 3-4 frames of spotty brood by the time tulip bloom arrived.
 Someone suggested that the hive may have European Foul Brood (EFB) and even though I kept a consistent feeding of the colony, the hive continued to show a spotty brood pattern.
 I had a couple of treatments of Terramycin left over from last year and thus, I applied them to the hive and the bees prospered.

 With that in mind, I have decided to treat my apiary this fall.
 So, being knowledgeable (I knew you cannot just buy it over the counter now) and proactive (I do not intend to use it until September probably) I went to my veterinarian with the label directions and had him write me a prescription for the Terramycin I needed.
 Afterwards, I ordered these medications from Mann Lake and emailed a scanned copy of the prescription.
 The Mann Lake representative, Tracy, replied with a nice email explaining why my prescription was unacceptable for processing.